B1nus/wezy/README.md

-> [!NOTE]
-> Rethink the language, but from it's most fundamental parts.
-Scratch is the best reference language.
-Start with scratch's features as a base and build upon it.
-Everything should be as easy as in scratch (graphics, input, audio) they should not need you to import anything, not need you to study graphics, they should only require you to do the bare minimum.
-No namespaces, no nothing. for example `play("3am_vibes.mp3")` to play a sound and `draw("sus.png", 0, 0)` to draw an image to the screen, as simple as that.
-I love this, brings me back to my scratch days.
-> It's insane how simple scratch is compared to literally any other language, even gdscript is way more complicated.
-I love scratch, did I forget to say that?
-Well I love scratch.
-> This language is about making it as easy as scratch but with more control and better performance.
-> I want to go back to simplicity. please let me go back to simplicity, I can't control myself when introduced to complexity.
-You should see my rust code.
->
-> Can't overanalyze code structure if there is nothing to analyze.
-I greatly need this.
-Lists and hashmaps and functions are literally all I need.

 # Placeholder Name
-Inspired by [Scratch](https://scratch.mit.edu/), [Lua](https://www.lua.org/start.html) and [Zig](https://ziglang.org/).
+Inspired by [Scratch](https://scratch.mit.edu/), [Lua](https://www.lua.org/start.html), [LÖVE](https://www.love2d.org/) and [Zig](https://ziglang.org/).
 A great first language, and a great next language to learn after Scratch.
-It will introduce you to some lower level concepts such as floats and bitwise operations and introduce you to a devlopment environment similar to most other languages.
+It will introduce some lower level concepts such as floats and bitwise operations and introduce you to a development environment similar to most other languages.

 Funily enough, the language is quite low level.
 Even though it might not feel like it.
-It's similar to the amount of abstraction of C and just like C, this language is simple.
-But mastering it can take years.
-The language is not optimised for performance, but because of it's simplicity it's still very fast.
+It's similar to the amount of abstraction of C. Unlike llvm I won't add any crazy optimisations, I want to keep the compiler simple and predictable.
+One of my goals is that a user should never be suprised when using this language.
 # Goals
 - simplicity & friendliness
 - no magic
 # Borrow Checker
+- Moving is never allowed
+- A value can not be used after it goes out of scope
 > [!NOTE]
 > Figure out the exactly what the borrow checker needs to check.
 The list should not be very long.
 >